labsyspharm/redseapy/README.md

 # Compensate cross-talk between neighboring cells

-Based on the original code found at https://github.com/nolanlab/REDSEA

 To take full advantage of the basic science and clinical potential of multiplexed imaging technologies, various challenges, such as cell segmentation and cellular feature extraction, must first be addressed.
 However, the